JEK-III/DPLandscapePaper/DP_Landscape.md

 An alternate approach is to deposit the data in a repository such as [Dryad][dryad].

 Dryad originated in the ecology and evolutionary biology community, but has grown to accept data underlying any peer-reviewed or otherwise "reputable" publication.
-Dryad makes data avialable and citeable, but any assesment of validity must be managed by the publisher of the article.
+Dryad makes data avialable and citeable, and checks for technical validity, but any assesment of scientific validity must be managed by the publisher of the article.
-For some kinds of data, in some fields, this has been the standard for a long time– microarray data, protein structure, nucelotide sequence.
+For some specific data types, deposition in appropriate databases has been the standard for a long time.
+For example, in biology, typically nucelotide sequences are deposited in [GenBank][genbank], and protein structures in the [Protein Data Bank][pdb].

-Journal websites aren't well suited to ensuring data preservation, and they don't provide any means of discovery except through the article.
-Repositories, whether

 ##Data publication with a data paper
 Data papers are a realatively new type of journal article that describe datasets (collection methods and rationale).